CollPlant Biotechnologies Ltd. (CLGN) and Kala Pharmaceuticals Inc. (NASDAQ:KALA) Contrasting side by side | New Business Observer

 Analyst Recommendations

-CollPlant Biotechnologies Ltd. and Kala Pharmaceuticals Inc. Ratings and Recommendations are available on the next table.
+The following table delivered below contains the ratings and recommendations for CollPlant Biotechnologies Ltd. and Kala Pharmaceuticals Inc.

 |Sell Ratings